Fish Poisoning and Shellfish Poisoning

 Scombroid poisoning is caused by high histamine levels in fish flesh due to bacterial decomposition after the fish is caught.
 Commonly affected species include

-Tetrodotoxin poisoning is most commonly due to eating the puffer fish (fugu), a sushi delicacy, but > 100 fresh and salt water species contain tetrodotoxin.
-Symptoms are similar to those of ciguatera poisoning; potentially fatal respiratory paralysis can also occur.
+Tetrodotoxin poisoning is most commonly due to eating the puffer fish (fugu), a Japanese delicacy, but > 100 freshwater and saltwater species contain tetrodotoxin.
+Early symptoms include paresthesias in the face and extremities, followed by increased salivation, nausea, vomiting, diarrhea, and abdominal pain.
+Potentially fatal respiratory paralysis can also occur.
 Treatment is supportive care with attention to ventilatory assistance until the toxin is metabolized, which may take days.

 The toxin cannot be destroyed by cooking or freezing.